nishantjr/fuzzing-with-k/doc/report.md

 Fortunately, \K{} provides a second backend -- one aimed a fast execution of concrete programs (i.e. programs without symbolic variables).
 This backend translates \K{} definitions into native code using the LLVM compiler infrastructure.
 However, our tool depends on symbolic variables to represent parts of the program state that may to be fuzzed.
-This may be worked around by "skolemnizing" them -- we may generate new language syntax that allows symbolic variables to be treated as "uninterpreted" language constructs.
+This may be worked around by "skolemizing" them -- we may generate new language syntax that allows symbolic variables to be treated as "uninterpreted" language constructs.
 By "uninterpreted" we mean that there are no semantic rules defined over them, and when program execution needs to "inspect" their values to continue execution, it gets stuck.
-We may then convert these constants back into symbolic variables, execute the rule that needs to inspect the symbolic variable, and then pass the output configuration back to the concerte backend.
+We may then convert these constants back into symbolic variables, execute the rule that needs to inspect the symbolic variable, and then pass the output configuration back to the concrete backend.

 ### User interface & tooling